marcus-hugo/stats-preview-card-component-main/README-template.md

 - [Styled Components](https://styled-components.com/) - For styles

 ### What I learned
-Starting with a mobile first workflow then changing the design to desktop at the media query.
-Using Flexbox to center the main content and changing the direction to row-reverse for desktop view with a media query.
-Another challenge was to keep the image aspect ratio using width and height 100%.
-Implementing mix-blend-mode to create a filter effect on the black and white image.
-Using two images but having one displayed and the other hidden with display: none and swapping them at the media query.
+Started with a mobile first workflow then changed the design for desktop at the media query.
+Used Flexbox to center the main content and changed the direction to row-reverse for the desktop view.
+Another challenge was keeping the image aspect ratio the same using width and height 100%.
+Used mix-blend-mode to create a filter effect on the black and white images.
+Used two images but having one displayed and the other hidden with display: none and swapping them at the media query.
 ### Continued development

 ### Useful resources